-To explain in simple terms, Digitread creates a digital representation of the robot cell, place the product in the digital twin and program the tasks that the robot performs.
+Essentially, CLEVR creates a digital representation of the robot cell, places the product in a digital twin and programs the tasks that the robot performs.
 If the simulation is accurate, the process is saved as a robot code.
-The robot code is then uploaded as a job package which, in turn, becomes the robot’s job description.
-It enables the robot to repeat the job to be done continually.
+This is then uploaded as a job package and becomes the robot’s job description.
+The code enables the robot to repeat the job again and again.

-“When the project began its validation phase in January 2020, we tasked Digitread with generating welds in 3D automatically based on standardized rules.
-We also challenged them to make fully automatic cutting sketches for the parts to be cut out and put together, reports Bjelland.
+For the project’s validation phase, CLEVR generated automatic welds in 3D based on standardised rules and made fully automatic cutting sketches for the different parts that need to be cut out and put together.

 The project started by automating the simplest welds.
 But even these involve complex processes that can only be perfected through much trial and error.
 This meant producing a series of mock-ups to help identify and address errors until everything was correct.

 Many challenges had to be overcome when converting the theory of automatic welding into practice.
 For example, in the digital world, everything is perfect and standardised.
 In reality, that is not the case.
 To address this, a laser sensor was used that allowed the robot to auto-correct its welding.

 This laser sensor collects live data to allow the robot to adjust its processes according to what is actually in front of it.
 It can check, for example, whether the object about to be worked on is positioned correctly and adjust the robot if not.

 The automatic welding robots were good enough for Leirvik to proceed with the second phase of ARoW, where it further developed the solution in conjunction with CLEVR.

 “CLEVR had three months to prove that they could rise to the challenge, and they more than succeeded: they surpassed themselves”